 With Office 365 you get premium versions of Office applications: Word, Excel, PowerPoint and Outlook - including advanced change tracking, the removal of limits on the ways you can use paragraph styles, and advanced chart, table, and picture formatting tools.
 Plus you get 1TB of online storage per person with OneDrive (without a subscription to Office 365 you only get 5GB).
 Users can also open existing documents stored on their OneDrive or any other SharePoint location.

+A yearly Office 365 subscription starts at £59.99 in the UK (or £5.99 per month) for Personal, and at $69.99 in the US (or $6.99 per month).
 Depending on the subscription you could get the Office apps for your Mac too.
-You also get 60 minutes of free Skype calls each month, and OneDrive cloud storage capacity for up to five users.
+You also get 60 minutes of free Skype calls each month and OneDrive cloud storage capacity for up to five users.

 Do I need Word, Excel and PowerPoint on the iPad?

 You may find you don't need to use the Office apps on your iPad.
 Apple offers its own alternative that will open and save documents, spreadsheets and presentations that are compatible with the Microsoft Office apps.

 Apple's office suite, sometimes referred to as iWork, includes Pages (word processing), Numbers (spreadsheets), and Keynote (presentations). iWork is comes for free with the purchase of an Apple iPad or iPhone.
 You can download the latest versions here: Pages, Keynote, Numbers.